superpowers/docs.superpowers-html5.com/pages/en/4_development/3_building-superpowers.md

 ## Prerequisites

-You'll need to install [Node.js](http://nodejs.org/) 4.x and a Git client.
+You'll need to install the latest version of [Node.js](http://nodejs.org/) and a Git client.

 If you are not already familiar with Git and GitHub, [we recommend reading up on them](https://google.com/search?q=learn+git+github).